RockA: 2012–2014

-After entering to the year 2012 on one hand while first album works were continuing with DMC Music Company on the other hand the band published their first discographic work in 29 January 2012 Amongst 30 songs that were recorded for the album, Renksiz, Herkes Her Şey and Kaçarken were gathered in an EP and were introduced to the audience in digital platforms under the name Renksiz EP.
+After entering to the year 2012 on one hand while first album works were continuing with DMC Music Company on the other hand the band published their first discographic work on 29 January 2012.
+Amongst 30 songs that were recorded for the album, Renksiz, Herkes Her Şey and Kaçarken were gathered in an EP and were introduced to the audience in digital platforms under the name Renksiz EP.
 In the following period in November 2012 Ölürüm Sana single was published under label of DMC Music Company.
 Band attracted all the attention with this cover work of Tarkan's cult song, that once affected an era, Ölürüm Sana.
-In fact, Tarkan (singer)'s giving this such a big song to a newly formed band without any charge and even though without performing a duet with the band accompanying RockA in their music video turned all the medias eye to RockA in an instant.

-While this Ölürüm Sana, published at the end of 2012, singles effects were continuing RockA firstly published a mini album in digital platforms that consisted 3 songs (Yarın Yok, Aynı Ben Gibi, Kır Kapıları) under the name Yarın Yok EP in 2013 April.
+While this Ölürüm Sana, published at the end of 2012, singles effects were continuing RockA firstly published a mini album in digital platforms that consisted of 3 songs (Yarın Yok, Aynı Ben Gibi, Kır Kapıları) under the name Yarın Yok EP in 2013 April.
 After that later in that year debut album "101" met the music lovers with the DMC Music Production label.